vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-11-ingress-rules-in-different-kubernetes-namespaces.md

 ---
 <img style="float:right;padding-left:20px;" title="From pexels.com" src="/assets/posts/2020/1/ingress-rules-in-different-kubernetes-namespaces/black-and-white-carbon-close-up-close-up-2092075.jpg" />

-In this article I want to show how an ingress controller in Kubernetes can be use to route traffic to workloads deployed in multiple namespaces.
+In this article I want to show how an ingress controller in Kubernetes can be used to route traffic to workloads deployed in multiple namespaces.

 The [online doc](https://docs.microsoft.com/en-us/azure/aks/ingress-basic) for AKS deploys everything in the same namespace.
 Hence this article is a thin extension to the online doc.